 *16-year-old on their parent’s policy

 Many companies offer a variety of discounts to teen drivers, such as good student, away at school and defensive driving courses.
-There are a few other strategies you can do to lower your costs, but the best thing you can do is ensure your teenager learns good driving habits so their driving record stays clean.
+While a defensive driving course is beneficial, there are a few other strategies you can do to lower your costs, but the best thing you can do is ensure your teenager learns good driving habits so their driving record stays clean.

 Who is a high-risk driver?